mixaz/LeptonPRU/README.md

 leptonpru
 ```

-To configure LeptonPRU pins at bootup time you can create a service, it will run `enable-leptonpru_bbb-pins.sh` (on BBB) or `enable-leptonpru_pb-pins.sh` (PB) on bootup time:
+To configure LeptonPRU pins at bootup time you can create a service, it will run `enable-leptonpru-pins.sh` on bootup time:
 ```
 sudo make deploy_service
 ```